FrancesCoronel/intro-cs/GLOSSARY.md

 ## Google-Fu

-the ability to quickly answer any given question using internet resources, such as a search engine
+The ability to quickly answer any given question using internet resources, such as a search engine.

 ## WYSIWYG

-WYSIWYG (WIZ-ee-wig) is an acronym for "What You See Is What You Get"
+WYSIWYG (WIZ-ee-wig) is an acronym for "What You See Is What You Get".

 ## Coding Bootcamps